brandonjblank/JavaCSVFinancialParser/README.md

 The Date field must be contained in the first column, and the second column should contain the Transaction Description.
 All other fields are considered optional.

-The Lite Version currently requires the Transaction Description to be located in the first column, and scales according to the number of columns.
-The Lite version is useful for pure list functionality and does not require additional columns outside of the mandatory Transaction Description column.
+The lite version currently requires the Transaction Description to be located in the first column, and scales according to the number of columns.
+The lite version is useful for pure list functionality and does not require additional columns outside of the mandatory Transaction Description column.

 ## What does it not do?
 The program does not consider the existence of header rows in CSV files.
 It also does not cover all scenarios when parsing data.